Wat Phra Mahathat: Chronicles and archaeology

+Noonsuk also observes that the title Si Thammasokarat, repeated in every version of the chronicles, has not been found in any local inscription.
+The nearest attestation is the Dong Mae Nang Mueang inscription, dated 1167 or 1168 and found much farther north in Nakhon Sawan province.
+He suggests the ruler's title may have been Si Thammarat, the form used by Candrabhānu in his own inscription.

+He argues that the chronicles were made for a different purpose from modern archaeology and should be studied for what they show of the outlook of the people who made them, rather than only tested against physical evidence.

 Historians believe that the city was almost emptied by epidemics and war, prompting the king to build a larger stupa in the Sri Lankan-style with public participation and thereby re-develop the town community.
-The other religious buildings were constructed between the 13th and 18th centuries including the Wihan-Bodhi Lanka, a roofed cloister around the bodhi tree which is believed to be a sprout of the Mahabodhi tree in the Mahabodhi Temple in Bodh Gaya, India.
+The other religious buildings were constructed between the 13th and 18th centuries.
+Among them is the Wihan Bodhi Lanka, a roofed cloister around a bodhi tree held to be a sprout of the Mahabodhi tree at the Mahabodhi Temple in Bodh Gaya, India.

 The Thai name for the temple, Phra Mahathat Woramahawihan comes from Pali, vara maha dhatu vara maha vihara, literally meaning 'Great Noble Temple of the Great Noble Relics Stupa'.
 The stupa, which is bell shaped, is inspired from Sri Lankan Buddhist art reflecting the belief of Ashoka's transmission of the tradition of the stupa from India to Sri Lanka.
 The ruler of Nakhon Si Thammarat, who started work on the stupa called himself Sri Dhammasokaraja, which literally means 'Ashoka the great'.
 The name of the town Nakhon Si Thammarat, is also derived from Pali, Nagara Sri Dhammaraja, meaning 'town of Dhammaraja'.